smeichle/retail/README.md

 # Customer segmentation with clustering algorithms
 In this repository, I'm analyzing a dataset containing data on a company's online retail transactions.
-The dataset for this notebook can be found at [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/online+retail).
+The dataset for this analysis can be found at [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/online+retail).
+The original data set is stored in an excel file, with a total of 541,909 records and 8 fields.
+The file is imported into the Jupyter notebook and a subset is extracted during data prep.

 ## Environment
 This project requires Python (>= 3.5) and the following Python libraries installed: